Robert Arns

-Robert George Arns (1933–2019), was an American experimental physicist working in nuclear and particle physics, and also an historian of physics, technology, and electrical history.
+Robert George Arns (July 24, 1933 – April 6, 2019) was an American experimental physicist working in nuclear and particle physics, and also an historian of physics, technology, and electrical history.

 Arns was a professor and for eight years vice president of academic affairs (provost) at the University of Vermont.
-He was a principal in the management consulting firm Arns & Green, Inc. He was also an accomplished painter, specializing most recently in works inspired by images from the Hubble Space Telescope.
-He had a Ph.D. from the University of Michigan.
+He was a principal in the management consulting firm Arns & Green, Inc. Arns was also an accomplished painter, specializing most recently in works inspired by images from the Hubble Space Telescope.
+He had a Ph.D. in nuclear and particle physics from the University of Michigan.

+Arns died on April 6, 2019.